OcarCampos/YtuAI/documentation/YtuAI_Documentation.md

-# VanilAI - Comprehensive AI Guide
+# YtuAI - Comprehensive AI Guide

-Welcome to the official documentation for VanilAI, an enhanced and customized Homunculus AI for Ragnarok Online, built upon the solid foundation of AzzyAI.
+Welcome to the official documentation for YtuAI, an enhanced and customized Homunculus AI for Ragnarok Online, built upon the solid foundation of AzzyAI.

-This guide provides everything you need to know to install, configure, and understand the advanced features of VanilAI.
+This guide provides everything you need to know to install, configure, and understand the advanced features of YtuAI.

 ## Table of Contents

 1.  [**Installation**](#installation)
-    -   *How to get VanilAI running in your game.*
+    -   *How to get YtuAI running in your game.*
 2.  [**File Structure**](#file-structure)
     -   *An overview of what each file in the AI does.*
 3.  [**Configuration (`H_Config.lua`)**](#configuration)